Photo: Unknown (prototype asset) / project prototype

 Price: SGD 400–2,000/night (~€276–1,381) | Location: 1 Fullerton Square, Marina Bay

-The Fullerton Hotel occupies the extraordinary 1928 General Post Office (the most architecturally significant building in Singapore’s colonial heritage — the Palladian colonnaded façade, the extraordinary banking hall converted to the hotel’s main lobby).
-The hotel’s position at the confluence of the Singapore River and Marina Bay (the extraordinary views from the bay-facing rooms — the Marina Bay Sands visible across the water, the extraordinary Singapore cityscape in all directions) makes it the most historically positioned luxury hotel in the city.
+The Fullerton Hotel occupies the 1928 General Post Office (the most architecturally significant building in Singapore’s colonial heritage — the Palladian colonnaded façade, a banking hall converted to the hotel’s main lobby).
+The hotel’s position at the confluence of the Singapore River and Marina Bay (views from the bay-facing rooms take in the Marina Bay Sands across the water and the Singapore cityscape in all directions) makes it the most historically positioned luxury hotel in the city.

 Sentosa Island